ecodynlab/GALUP/Modules/Module 3.md

 #### 3.2.1 Exercise 1
 1. Using the script ["05_time_series"](https://github.com/ecodynlab/GALUP/wiki/Scripts#05_time_series), alter the variables "ST_DATE" and "END_DATE" to reflect a period of interest (try 1-2 years), and there will be three regions of interest to examine.
 2. These regions will be designated by pre-set coordinates in the script labeled with four corners of a rectangle (e.g. xMin1,yMin1,xMax1,yMax1).
 However, you must comment out whichever two variables of "REG_GH" you do not want to analyze during a trial with "//" and keep the variable of interest for that region's trial.
 3. Run the script, and for each region, take a screenshot of the time-series graph of NDVI values over the course of the given time period within the specified region.
-Submit the screenshot <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.
 4. Questions: Do you notice any distinct patterns in NDVI levels over the course of the year(s)?
 What differences do you notice in NDVI between the regions?
-Input your answers in this **form**.
+5. Submit the screenshot and input your answers to the questions <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.

 #### 3.2.2 Exercise 2
 1. From the script ["06_indices_images"](https://github.com/ecodynlab/GALUP/wiki/Scripts#06_indices_images), choose two indices and specify them as the variables "IMG1" and "IMG2", respectively.